 - The peppers.
 We used a combination of bell pepper and hot cherry peppers.
 If you love spice, definitely add more cherry peppers or even some Calabrian chili paste.
 If you prefer no heat, use bell peppers and sweet cherry peppers.

 - The chicken.
-We used boneless skinless chicken thighs because we think they have great flavor and are economical, but if you prefer to use chicken breasts you can definitely add them here.
+As we do in our chicken cacciatore pasta recipe, we used boneless skinless chicken thighs because we think they have great flavor and are economical, but if you prefer to use chicken breasts you can definitely add them here.

 More great creamy pasta dishes we know you’ll love